bradhowes/SF2Lib/README.md

 audio processing chain, not just macOS and iOS systems Core Audio systems.
 For my own use, this will be used in AUv3 components on iOS and macOS platforms.

+This package depends on some general DSP and audio class from my [AUv3Support](https://github.com/bradhowes/AUv3Support) package.

 # SF2 Spec Support

 Currently, all SF2 generators and modulators are supported and/or implemented, *except* for the following: